onflow/docs/docs/evm/guides/foundry.md

     $DEPLOYER_ADDRESS
 ```

-This should return the initial supply of the token passed during deployment.
-You can also call functions directly in the contract:
+This should return the initial supply of the token specified during deployment.
+We can also call the associated function directly in the contract:

 ```shell
 cast call $DEPLOYED_MYTOKEN_ADDRESS \